 Erik Larsen was Publisher of Image Comics from 2004-2008.

-In 2012 Erik wrote and pencilled 5 issues (#s 64-68) of Rob Liefeld’s Supreme.
+In 2012 Erik wrote and drew a short run on Rob Liefeld’s Supreme, initially pencilling Alan Moore’s final Supreme story, before going off in his own direction on the title.
 That same year he bought the rights to the character ‘Ant’ from creator Mario Gully.
 Ant was a book that was at one point published at Image Comics and Erik always thought that the character and its iconic design had potential.

 In 2015 Erik started working on Spawn as writer and penciller with Todd McFarlane co-writing and inking the book.
-The collaboration lasted from issue #258 to #266 and ended in a crossover with his book Savage Dragon featuring Ant.
+The collaboration lasted from issue #258 to #266 and ended in a crossover with his book Savage Dragon, which guest-starred Ant.

-2017 saw the release of a Mighty Man one-shot and hints that we might see a return of Freak Force, too.
-With the release of Savage Dragon #225 celebrating 25 years of the Dragon and Image Comics in an epic 100 pages extravaganza and Erik announcing that Ant is about to return in her own book soon, the future is looking bright.
+2017 saw the release of Savage Dragon #225 celebrating 25 years of the Dragon and Image Comics in an epic 100 pages extravaganza.